Miami Shoplifting & Retail Theft Lawyer

 Many people are understandably concerned about the language in these letters and the possible financial penalties, but the truth is that alleged offenders are rarely (if ever) actually sued in shoplifting cases.
-An experienced criminal defense attorney can contact the agency behind these letters and put an end to these communications.
+An experienced criminal defense attorney in Miami can contact the agency behind these letters and put an end to these communications.

 Our Firm is dedicated to client satisfaction.
 We are available 24/7 to help those in need.

 Attorney Evan Hoffman has over two decades of experience fighting for the accused.